Mobile user acquisition is getting harder and harder every year. Few can disagree with that.

 There’s nothing better than creating a sense of community and connection with your users and potential ones.
 The offline world will give you a better chance to connect than any online channel.

-You can leverage a QR code which sends directly to a particular page of your app through deep linking thanks to JotURL so that you will make it easier for everyone to start using your mobile application.
+You can leverage a QR code, on a brochure, for instance, which sends directly to a particular page of your app through deep linking thanks to JotURL so that you will make it easier for everyone to start using your mobile application.

 Choose the Right Influencers